Downtown Eugene

 The butterfly parking structure is a good location for a permanent market, facing the park blocks.
 It's actually the original location of the Farmers Market downtown, which opened in outdoor structures there in 1915.
 A step-up was the building of Eugene's first indoor market in 1929, a community-built, extremely pretty salmon-and-terracotta building on Broadway & Charnelton.

 This building is covered-up by a stucco shell today, and the City tried very hard to tear it down, along with surrounding blocks of businesses.
 It housed the Tango Center at this point, an organization that fought back, ultimately defunding Urban Renewal through measure 20-134 in 2007.
-This defunding is the reason for downtown's revitalization today: there were no remaining incentives for commercial slumlords to hold onto property waiting for a payday, so properties were sold to smaller developers.
+This defunding is the reason for downtown's revitalization: there were no remaining incentives for giant commercial slumlords to hold onto unmaintained properties, waiting for an urban-renewal payday, so they sold to smaller owners.
+These new owners were genuinely interested in the success of their buildings.
 The Farmers Market/Tango Center building became Lord Leebrick Theatre (now the Oregon Contemporary Theatre).

 So, the butterfly parking lot is, once again, a perfect location for a permanent farmers market -- actually, Saturday Market was held upon this structure for several years.